Plugin Configuration for Developers¶

 default (optional): Defaults to None.
 The default value to use if the user doesn’t input anything.

-“yn” is for “yes or no” questions and basically forces the user to input a “y” for yes, or “n” for no. It takes the following arguments:
+“yn” is for “yes or no” questions and forces the user to input a “y” for yes, or “n” for no. It takes the following arguments:

 prompt: The text to be displayed